cfwheels/wheels-cli/docs/README.md

-# CFWheels CLI Documentation
+# Wheels CLI Documentation

-The CFWheels CLI is a CommandBox module that provides command-line tools for CFWheels framework applications.
+The Wheels CLI is a CommandBox module that provides command-line tools for Wheels framework applications.
 This documentation covers all available commands and their usage.

 ## Table of Contents